-- The university welcomes students from more than 40 countries and NUA's International Office hosts a comprehensive orientation programme and a year-long series of social events to help overseas students understand British culture and better integrate into their courses.
+- The university welcomes students from more than 40 countries and NUA's International Office hosts a comprehensive orientation programme (the Arrivals Lounge) and a year-long series of social events to help overseas students understand British culture and better integrate into the community.

 English Language Requirements

-- The university requires IELTS 6.0 academic module or equivalent, with a minimum score of 5.5 in each component of the exam for BA and MA courses.
+- The university requires a 6.0 on the UKVI-approved IELTS exam or equivalent, with a minimum score of 5.5 in each component of the exam for BA and MA courses.

 Accommodation for International Students

-- International applicants who accept an offer of a place at NUA and apply for accommodation before the deadline are prioritised for university-managed accommodation, where this is their preference.
+- International applicants who accept an offer of a place at NUA and apply for accommodation before the deadline are prioritised for university accommodation, if they prefer that option.

-- All university-managed accommodation is self-catering, with Wi-Fi.
+- All university accommodation is self-catering, with Wi-Fi.
 It is located in and around the city centre.

-- International students are spread across the accommodation, rather than clustered, and are not required to move out of accommodation during Christmas or Easter vacations.
+- International students are spread across the university's accommodation, rather than clustered, and are not required to move out of accommodation during Christmas or Easter vacations.